cchristensen-sz/IdentityProofing/README.md

 - **Click on the link within the SMS message**

-- After reviewing directions **Click Start**
+- After reviewing directions **Click 'Start'**

-- Follow on screen prompts and **Click Capture Using Your Browser Camera**
+- Follow on screen prompts and **Click 'Capture Using Your Browser Camera'**

 - **Allow the application to access the camera**.
 The verification requires no special apps to be installed, but in order to successfully capture images of your ID and your selfie you will have to grant temporary access to the camera via your mobile browser.

 - **Capture Image**.
 If you are using your drivers license or ID this will be the image of the front of your ID.
 If you are using your passport this will be the imgage the photo page.
 Follow on screen prompts to properly align the image and verify image meets requirements before submitting.
 If your image does not meet one of the requirements please review the [Tips and Tricks](https://github.com/cchristensen-sz/IdentityProofing/blob/cac396a002e52069745c8147ce5fbf471945b1ac/img/tips_and_tricks.pdf) document and try again.
+Once all requirements have been met, **Click 'Save and Next'**

+- If you used an ID or a drivers license, you will now begin the process of capturing the image of the back of the document. **CLick on 'Capture Using Your Browser Camera'** to take the second photo.

+- Once an acceptable image has been captured, **Click 'Save and Next'**

+- **Capture Seflie** by following on screen prompts.  **Click 'Capture Using Your Phone Camera**.
+If the image is acceptabale you will be redirected back to the browswer window where the ID Proofing process was initiated.

 ### Mobile Match fail over to Government ID Verification